AFN: Adaptive Fusion Normalization via an Encoder-Decoder Framework: Methodology

-For an input feature map with shape $(N,C,H,D)$, where $N$ is the batch size, $C$ is the numbers of channel, and $H, D$ is the width and high of the feature map, respectively.
-First, we reshape the feature map to $(N \cdot H \cdot D, C)$, just like the Batch Normalization using statistics from dimension $(N, H, D)$ instead of only from $(N)$ to be more efficient to computing without decreasing the performance.
-Then, We compute the mean and variance of this input batch as:
+Consider an input feature map with shape $(N, C, H, D)$, where $N$ is the batch size, $C$ is the number of channels and $H, D$ is the width and height of the feature map, respectively.
+First, we reshape the feature map to $(N \cdot H \cdot D, C)$, just as in the BN using statistics from the dimension $(N, H, D)$ instead of merely from $(N)$ to be more efficient without decreasing the performance.
+Then, we compute the mean and variance of this input batch by using each sample $x_i$ from $(N \cdot H \cdot D, C)$ dimension as:

-And we follow the setting of ASRNorm, which using an encoder-decoder structure, whose bottleneck ratio is set to 16, to force our neural network give an more suitable statistics for this mini-batch.
-The encoder extracts global information by interacting the information and the decoder learns to decompose the information.
-In order to keep efficiency, both the encoder and decoder consist of one fully-connected layer.
-ReLU~\cite{Nair2010RectifiedLU} is used to make the feature non-linear and ensure the $\sigma_{stan}$ is non-negative:
+Subsequently, we follow the setting of ASRNorm, which uses an encoder-decoder structure, whose bottleneck ratio is set to 16, to force our neural network to provide more suitable statistics for this mini-batch.
+The encoder extracts global information by interacting with the information and the decoder learns to decompose the information.
+For efficiency, both the encoder and decoder consist of one fully connected layer.
+ReLU~\cite{Nair2010RectifiedLU} is used to render the feature non-linear and ensure that $\sigma_{stan}$ is non-negative: